8devices/lwm2m-client-rtl8710/README.md

 # lwm2m-client-rtl8710

-C++ implementation of lwm2m protocol for use with RTL8710 MCU based devices.
+C++ implementation of lwm2m protocol client for use with RTL8710 MCU based devices.

 # Compiling/Flashing